balena-io/capitano/README.md

 - `signatures.wildcard (string)` The wildcard symbol.
 Defaults to `*`.
 - `actions.commandNotFound(signature)` The function called when a command was not found.
 By default, it prints a boring `Command not found: <signature>` and exits with an error code 1.
-- `actions.onError(Error)` The function called when there is an error.
-By default, it prints the error message and exits with an error code 1.

 **Pro tip:** If you want to modify these settings, do it as early as possible (before registering any commands/global options) as some settings are used when performing the mentioned tasks.